 Bamboo is the perfect platform for any newcomers to Cryptocurrency that want to get involved but haven’t yet.
 Or for those investors that want to invest in Cryptocurrency, but don’t want to think about it, just set it on autopilot.

 Bamboo’s round up technology and automatic investing make it extremely easy to use.
-It is a great platform for beginner investors or seasoned Crypto investors alike.
+Therefore it is a great platform for beginner investors or seasoned Crypto investors alike.

 If you want to day trade Cryptocurrency, or have the ability to buy coins like Dogecoin or Shiba then this platform doesn’t provide that functionality.
-Try looking at platforms like Coinspot or Swyftx instead.
+Therefore you should try looking at platforms like Coinspot or Swyftx instead.

 Bamboo has positioned itself as the only Crypto micro investing App in Australia.
 So if you want to start investing in Crypto.
 Or just want to invest in Crypto and not have to think about it, Bamboo is the platform for you.